Sara’s blog: On the Balcony of Europe

 Café Reale was built in 1843.
 Its architecture was inspired by Greek temples.
 It had several salons and it also allowed guests to dine outside.
 It became very popular due to its Italian pastry chef, Torniamenti.
 In 1886, the café was demolished to make space for the new Academy of Arts.

 Who knows what restaurant Augusta visited?
-If Augusta had lived today, she probably would have taken a picture of her dish; maybe she had an ice cream – a glace, with a wafer – and shared it on Instagram with hashtags #CafeBelvedere or #CafeReale.
+If Augusta had lived today, she probably would have taken a picture of her dish; maybe she had an ice cream glace, with a wafer – and shared it on Instagram with hashtags #CafeBelvedere or #CafeReale.

 Kerstin and I visited Brühl’s Terrace and looked out over the Elbe and the moored steamboats.
 We walked down the wide staircase where a brass orchestra was entertaining flâneurs and tourists alike.